silky/chrisdone-homepage/posts/twitter-problem-loeb.markdown

 [From Löb's Theorem to Spreadsheet Evaluation](http://blog.sigfpe.com/2006/11/from-l-theorem-to-spreadsheet.html) some years back, and ever since I've been wanted to use it for a real problem.
 It lets you easily define a spreadsheet generator by mapping over a functor containing functions.
-To each function in the functor, the functor itself is given to it.
+To each function in the container, the container itself is passed to that function.

 Here's `loeb`: